gjassoah/fd-conferences/content/events/2022-03-12-AMS_algebras_combinatorics_notAMS.md

 +++
-title = "Representations of Algebras and Related Combinatorics" date = 2022-03-11 enddate = 2022-03-13
-dates = "March 12 - 13, 2022"
+title = "Representations of Algebras and Related Combinatorics" note = "formerly known as Special Session 24A of the AMS meeting in Charlottesville" date = 2022-03-11 enddate = 2022-03-13 dates = "March 12 - 13, 2022"